-The report outlines the outcome of the inspection carried out by the Care Inspectorate at the Council's resource centre for individuals with learning disabilities.
+This report which was approved by Cabinet on 16 October 2018 outlines the outcome of the inspection carried out by the Care Inspectorate at the Council's resource centre for individuals with learning disabilities.

 Cherry Road Resource Centre is a support service for individuals with learning disabilities.
 It was established for individuals with complex learning and physical disabilities to provide an environment where each individual can be develop a programme that is enjoyable, positive and meaningful for them.